TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

    Don't add :mailheader:`Cookie2` header to requests (the presence of this header indicates to the server that we understand :rfc:`2965` cookies).

-The most useful way to define a :class:`CookiePolicy` class is by subclassing from :class:`DefaultCookiePolicy` and overriding some or all of the methods above.  :class:`CookiePolicy` itself may be used as a 'null policy' to allow setting and receiving any and all cookies (this is unlikely to be useful).
+The most useful way to define a :class:`CookiePolicy` kundi is by subclassing kutoka :class:`DefaultCookiePolicy` and overriding some or all of the methods above.  :class:`CookiePolicy` itself may be used as a 'null policy' to allow setting and receiving any and all cookies (this is unlikely to be useful).